Search fund: Process

-Internships

-Many search funds have become a hotspot for young college students interested in a career banking to intern.
-This can be attributed to the fact that searchers have very little capital to pay employees to work on due-diligence.
-Many websites have attempted to connect these searchers with possible interns, one of them being searchfunder.com.

-Growth in recent years
+Growth in Recent Years

 The search fund model has seen such an increase in recent years due to the number of family owned businesses without a clear successor in line.
 According to a poll done by Gallup, over half of US small businesses are owned by people 55 years old and over who lack a clear succession plan.
 With these numbers, many MBA students who see themselves as the next generation of entrepreneurs have been buying these companies through the search fund model.
 In 2023, a new record was set with almost 100 funds launched across the US and Canada.
 The model seems to be catching on internationally also with another new record of 59 search funds launched abroad.
 Search capital raised has seen an increase in recent years also, from $5 million in 2010, to $75 million in 2023.
 In this same time period, total acquisition volume has also noted a healthy increase from $110 million to $880 million.

-Accelerator model

-Aside from the traditional search fund model, many new models have since joined the scene.
-For example, search fund accelerators (SFA) operate as variation of the traditional model.
-The SFA model is distinct because a centralized organization trains, supports, and finances aspiring searchers in the process.
-SFA's reduce inefficiency by giving new searchers an infrastructure to stand on and are typically run by former successful searchers.
-This allows entrepreneurs to focus solely on sourcing and acquiring companies while someone else handles guidance and capital.